Equivalences of LLT polynomials via lattice paths: A: Classification

 In this section we classify the sequences of beads for which there is a unique non-crossing matching.
 Since we can associate a sequence of beads to every $\bg$, this gives a sufficient condition on tuples of partitions for which the bijection $\Phi$ is weight-preserving up to an overall power of $t$.

 \begin{lem} A sequence of beads has at least one non-crossing matching if and only if the difference between the number of red beads and blue beads on the top row equals the difference in the number of red beads and blue beads on the bottom row.
-In particular, if there is only one row then it must have an equal number of red and blue beads. \end{lem} \begin{proof} From our definition of a matching of the sequence of beads, its obvious that if we have a matching then the difference between the number of red beads and blue beads on the top row must equal the difference in the number of red beads and blue beads on the bottom row.
+In particular, if there is only one row then it must have an equal number of red and blue beads. \end{lem} \begin{proof} Given a matching, the difference in the number of red beads and the number of blue beads in either row is given by the number of arcs going from the top row to the bottom connecting red beads minus those connecting blue beads.
+It follows that if we have a matching then the difference between the number of red beads and blue beads on the top row must equal the difference in the number of red beads and blue beads on the bottom row.

-Now assume that the constraint on the beads is holds.
-As a base case, when there are two beads we can either have a red and blue bead in the same row, or beads of the same color in different row.
+Now assume that the constraint on the beads holds.
+As a base case, when there are two beads we can either have a red and blue bead in the same row, or beads of the same color in different rows.
 In either case we have a matching.

 Suppose there are $n$ beads.
-For concreteness let the left most bead on the top row be red.
-Order the beads from left to right on the top row, then from right to left on the bottom row.
+For concreteness, let the leftmost bead on the top row be red.
+Order the beads from 1 to $n$, going from from left to right on the top row, then from right to left on the bottom row.
 Let $f:\{1,\ldots,n\}\rightarrow \Z$ be the function such that $f(i)$ returns the difference between the number of red beads and blue beads on the top row minus the difference in the number of red beads and blue beads on the bottom row in the first $i$ beads in our sequence.
-Note that $f(n)=0$ due to the constrain on the beads, and $f(1)=1$ as we assume the first bead is red.
+Note that $f(n)=0$ due to the constraint on the beads, and $f(1)=1$ as we assume the first bead is red.

-Let the $k^{th}$ bead under this ordering be the first such that $f(k)=0$.
-Then $f(k-1)$ must be positive, otherwise, by the intermediate value theorem, $f$ must have been zero on an earlier bead.
+Let $k$ the smallest integer under this ordering such that $f(k)=0$.
+Then $f(k-1)$ must be positive, as $|f(i+1)-f(i)|=1$ and $f(0)=1>0$.
 This implies that if the $k^{th}$ bead is in the top row, it must be blue since for beads in the top row $f(i) < f(i-1)$ iff the $i^{th}$ bead is blue.
 Similarly, if the $k^{th}$ bead is in the bottom row, then it must be red.